Reading time: 4 minutes

 ---|---|

-Employer/super fund is responsible for providing fixed future benefit to employee | Future super benefits do not belong to the member and are not always fully transportable |
+Employer/super fund is responsible for providing a fixed future benefit to you | Future super benefits do not belong to you and they are not always fully transportable if you change super funds |

-Eliminates worry about the performance of investment markets | Tax rules may differ on withdrawal (see section below) |
+Eliminates worry about the future performance of investment markets | Tax rules may differ when you withdraw your benefit (see section below) |

-Guaranteed payout amount based on a clear formula | No say in how the fund’s assets are invested |
+Guaranteed payout amount based on a clear formula | You have no say in how the super fund’s assets are invested |

-Payout amount is not affected by performance of investment markets | Benefit may not be adjusted for inflation |
+Your payout amount is not affected by performance of investment markets | Your benefit may not be adjusted for inflation |

-Takes the guesswork out of knowing how much you will have at retirement | Fund rules could be modified, leaving members with a different level of benefits at retirement |
+Takes the guesswork out of knowing how much you will have at retirement | Fund rules could be modified, leaving you with a different level of benefits at retirement than you expected |

-No need to select an investment option | May be possible to achieve bigger benefit with an accumulation fund, depending on the investment option selected |
+No need to select an investment option for your super account | May be possible to achieve a bigger retirement benefit in an accumulation fund, depending on the investment option you select |

-Allows you to work out how long you will need to continue working to retire with a set amount | In some older DB funds, benefit does not vest* if you leave the employer before a certain age |
+Allows you to work out how long you will need to continue working to retire with a set amount | In some older DB funds, your benefit does not vest* if you leave the employer before a certain age |

 Defined benefit fund members: Know the rules

 It’s also important to remember that if you are a member of a defined benefit fund, in some circumstances your tax rate may be different when you reach age 60 and withdraw your benefits.
-Generally, when you are aged 60 or over and decide to take a super pension, all your pension payments are tax-free.
+Generally, when you are aged 60 or over and decide to take a super pension, all your pension payments are tax free.